 All vital materials shall be translated when DES/DDD is aware that a language is spoken by 1,000 or 5%, whichever is less, of DES/DDD's members, who also have LEP.
-Vital materials must include, at a minimum, notices for denials, reductions, suspensions or terminations of services, vital information from the member handbooks and consent forms.
+Vital materials must include, at a minimum, notices of Actions, reductions, suspensions or terminations of services, vital information from the member handbooks and consent forms.

 All written notices informing members of their right to interpretation and translation services in a language shall be translated when DES/DDD is aware that 1,000 or 5% (whichever is less) of DES/DDD's members speak that language and have LEP.
+[4 CFR 438.10(c)(3)]

 Oral interpretation services must be available and free of charge to all members regardless of the prevalence of the language.
-DES/DDD must notify all member of their right to access oral interpretation services and how to access them.
-Refer to the AHCCCS, Division of Health Care Management Member Information Policy.
+DES/DDD must notify all members of their right to access oral interpretation services and how to access them.
+Refer to the ACOM Member Information Policy.
+[42 CFR 438.10(c)(4) and (5)]

 DES/DDD shall make every effort to ensure that all information prepared for distribution to members is written at a 4th grade level.
 Regardless of the format chosen by DES/DDD, the member information must be printed in a type, style and size, which can easily be read by members with varying degrees of visual impairment.
-DES/DDD must notify its members that alternative formats are available and how to access them.
+[42 CFR 438.10(b)(1) and (b)(3)] DES/DDD must notify its members that alternative formats are available and how to access them.
+[42 CFR 438.10(d)]